 Digital communications can also be stressful due to ambiguity or digital power plays.
 There are 4 common sources of digital anxiety:

-You can get specific principles and tools to overcome digital anxiety from our full version of the Digital Body Language summary (click here for the 18-page summary).
+You can get specific principles and tools to overcome digital anxiety from our full version of the Digital Body Language summary.
 These are further broken down into 4 laws of digital body language.

 Digital Body Language: 4 Laws